garbageplanet/frontend/README.md

 ### What is this repository for? ###

-Repository for the garbagepla.net UI.
+Repository for the [garbagepla.net](http://www.garbagepla.net) frontend.
 This responsive layout adds a top bar for navigation and a bottom bar for displaying map feature data.

 ### How to get started? ###